Darptolus/DERFAST/Modules/A_Single_Core/A_2/README.md

 There are two options to set a fixed IP for the board in the network.

-#### Setup IP in the router interface
+#### 8.1 Setup IP in the router interface

 Log into the router configuration interface, each router's interface might be different and provide support for different features.
-Using this interface you can set up a static IP
+Using this interface you can set up a static IP (skip 8.2)

-#### Setup Static IP in the board
+#### 8.2 Setup Static IP in the board

+- Check your IP range

 - Edit `/etc/netplan/*.yaml`